Muddy Creek Satyagraha

 Life on the peace trail is supported by what can be termed the “true gift economy,” or “moment by moment true giving and receiving.”
 This means we relinquish the privilege of payment, trade, barter, and expense, and instead enjoy giving in a voluntary way, giving without expectation of payback and with no relationship to previous receiving.
 Conversely through our Muddy Creek Satyagraha Nomadic Souperfood Soup Kitchen and through our own receiving of it’s palio and phytonutrient rich superfoods, everyone’s needs are addressed without correlation to past or future giving, living as our ancestors did before the loss of the tribal and extended family systems, and the communal cooking pot, and the cradle to grave social security that came with it, in exchange for a system that puts food under lock and key.
 Our practice of the gift economy directly reverses this historic trend.

 Traversing the peace trail can be described as a meditation or prayer-walk or pilgrimage.
-The trail is designed to support barefoot walking, so with silent, steady, weightless striding, the sacred landscape goes by at ancient foot speed, and with the torso effortlessly suspended, the journey enters into an extended meditation.
-The trail connects places of spiritual interest as we walk between two small zen temples, two inipis (sweat lodges), an Kalapuya earth mound and many traditional and beautiful natural places as well as twelve unique ecovillages.
+The trail is designed to support barefoot walking and living without a pack, so with silent, steady, weightless striding the upper body is effortlessly suspended and as the sacred landscape goes by at ancient foot speed the journey enters into a kind of extended meditation.
+The trail connects places of spiritual interest as we walk between two small zen temples, two inipis (sweat lodges), a Kalapuya earth mound and many traditional and beautiful natural places.

 - Type(s): Ecovillage (organized around ecology and sustainability)